-8. Arcade
+9. Arcade

 A neon CASINO sign marks both the original ornate 1907 Penny Arcade and its 1953 transformation to modern style.
-No gambling took place in the Casino, which housed displays, shops and games, but the enterprising Swanton anchored a large sailing schooner just off the beach where, it was said, adults could try their luck for the cost of a 10-cent water taxi ride.
+No gambling took place in the Casino, which housed displays, shops, and games, but the enterprising Swanton anchored a large sailing schooner just off the beach where, it was said, adults could test their luck after taking a 10-cent water taxi ride.